-Mexico City is huge and there are countless places you could stay and enjoy excellent nightlife.
+Mexico City is huge and there are countless places you could stay and enjoy the excellent nightlife.

 My top recommendations would be La Condesa, Roma, Reforma or Centro Histórico.
-These are all fairly safe neighbourhoods and have a wide range of great bars, restaurants, and other night-time activities to find.
+These are all fairly safe neighbourhoods in Mexico City and have a wide range of great bars, restaurants, and other night-time activities to find.